calliey1/Ansible_Satellite_6.4_beta_Install/README.md

 This playbook will perform the following steps:
   - Register to RHSM
   - Install common packages and update the system
-  - Install Satellite 6.31
+  - Install Satellite 6.4 beta
-  - Configure Satellite 6.31 with basic configurations
+  - Configure Satellite 6.4 with basic configurations

 usage:
   - ansible-playbook -i inventory.txt satellite.yml